CommunityToolkit/WindowsCommunityToolkit/docs/extensions/FrameworkElementEx.md

 # FrameworkElement extentions

-FrameworkElementEx provides a simple way to bind to actual size for any FrameworkElement
+FrameworkElementEx provides a simple way to bind to actual size for any FrameworkElement.

 ## EnableActualSizeBinding

-The EnableActualSizeBinding property allows to enable/disable the binding for ActualHeight and ActualWidth
+The EnableActualSizeBinding property allows you to enable/disable the binding for the ActualHeight and ActualWidth extensions.

 ## ActualHeight

-The ActualHeight property allows to bind to TargetObject's ActualHeight
+The ActualHeight property allows to bind to TargetObject's ActualHeight.

 ### Example